Rudkøbing: History

 The first mention of Rudkøbing was in 1287, when it was given market town privileges by Duke Valdemar IV of Schleswig, who held the title of rigsforstander (da) under King Eric VI Menved.
-The original Rudkøbing Church was built most likely in the late 12th century or early 13th century.
+The original Rudkøbing Church was most likely built in the late 12th century or early 13th century.
 During the Count's Feud (1534–1536) and again during the Dano-Swedish War (1658–1660), Rudkøbing was under siege by Swedish troops.
 Both times, the town's fortifications prevented Rudkøbing from immediately falling, but the town eventually had to give in to the Swedes.
 The town was hit by the Black Plague during the 16th and 17th centuries, and experienced fires in 1590 and 1610.

 The Ørsted family, which most notably includes the brothers Hans Christian and Anders Sandøe Ørsted, has its origins in Rudkøbing.
 Their father was a pharmacist, and the brothers were born in the old pharmacy on Gåsetorvet.
 Across from their birth house is a statue of Hans Christian, and a statue of Anders is located at nearby Ørstedsparken, which is named in their honor.
 The old pharmacy remained in use until 2017.

 Rudkøbing got its first proper harbor in 1826 (it had previously only had a pier).
 In 1898, in a town of about 3,500 people, there were 152 ships based in Rudkøbing.
 Every year, over 2,500 ships (carrying over 18,000 metric tons of cargo) came in and over 2,800 ships (carrying over 11,500 metric tons of cargo) went out, mostly to and from elsewhere in Denmark.
 The town was connected by steam ferry routes to Copenhagen, Korsør, Marstal, and Svendborg.